Chingyuan123/How-Does-IVF-Affect-Pigeon-Pair-Proportions/README.md

 ivf_02.dta corresponds to Part 3

-■	The Data file for figures and tables include the values of figure 1 to 4, as well as table 1  (and Supplementary Material).
+■	The Data file for figures and tables include the values of figures 1 to 4, as well as table 1  (and Supplementary Material).

 If you have any questions, please contact us at (cychu-3@econ.sinica.edu.tw).